marohnicluka/HelmholtzBEM/README.md

 # Helmholtz Transmission Problem BEM with randomized SVD
 ## Introduction
-This is a fork of the project [HelmholtzTransmissionProblemBEM](https://github.com/DiegoRenner/HelmholtzTransmissionProblemBEM/tree/master) written by Diego Renner, with the following improvements:
+This is a fork of the project [HelmholtzTransmissionProblemBEM](https://github.com/DiegoRenner/HelmholtzTransmissionProblemBEM/tree/master) written by [Diego Renner](https://github.com/DiegoRenner), with the following improvements:

 - The code is upgraded to the C++17 standard.
 The typedef <tt>data</tt> was replaced by <tt>grid_data</tt> because it clashed with <tt>std::data</tt>.
-- The new dependency is the Intel <tt>tbb</tt> library for parallelization, which is supported by GCC.
+- The new dependencies are the Intel <tt>tbb</tt> library for parallelization, which is supported by GCC, and the <tt>gsl</tt> library which provides the spline interpolation routines used in trace approximation.
-- Linking to [complex_bessel](https://github.com/joeydumont/complex_bessel) library is rendered obsolete since this code includes routines for computing Bessel functions written from scratch in C++, following the same theoretical ideas as presented in two papers by Donald E. Amos (1983).
-The new code, contained in <tt>cbessel.cpp</tt>, is faster than the Fortran code (it has been extensively tested against the latter) and is optimized for order 0 and 1 as well as for the case of real argument.
+- Linking to [complex_bessel](https://github.com/joeydumont/complex_bessel) library is not needed anymore.
+The routines for computing Bessel functions are implemented from scratch in C++ using the theoretical background presented in two papers by Donald E. Amos (1983).
-- Significant performance improvements are made to the process of assembling the solution matrix and the respective derivatives by using parallelization and by removing duplicate computation.
+- Significant speedups are achieved in the routine for assembling solution matrices and their derivatives, mostly by removing duplicate computations.
-- The main contribution is an implementation of randomized SVD following the algorithm presented in [this paper](https://arxiv.org/abs/0909.4061).
+- A randomized SVD algorithm was implemented following the ideas in [this paper](https://arxiv.org/abs/0909.4061).
 The corresponding routine called <tt>randomized_svd::sv</tt> approximates the smallest singular value of the solution matrix by using this technique.
+- Solution of the Helmholtz transmission problem can be plotted for an arbitrary polygonal scatterer and for several types of incoming waves.

 ## Configuration and Dependencies
 The library can be configured by running